smeup/ketchup/docs/styleGuide.md

 ### Common features

-Almost all Ketch.UP components should include these features:
+Almost all Ketchup components should include these features:

 -   customStyle
 -   debugging